DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

 Save secrets into “dotfiles” (e.g. .env-servicename).
 Commit only templates of these file into Git.
 Read secrets from these files to containers’ environment variables when deploying with docker-compose (using settings on docker-compose.yml).

-NAMING SCHEME FOR SECRET AND ENVIRONMENT FILES? include in every .gitignore e.g. *.secret*
+**TBD** NAMING SCHEME FOR SECRET AND ENVIRONMENT FILES? include in every .gitignore e.g. `.secret*`

 # Makefiles

-Use Makefiles to store complex commands and steps.
+Use Makefiles to store and run complex commands and steps.

 Comment each step in the Makefile at least in the reference implementation (user management module), and if something deviates from common practice.